Ellis B. Bodron: Education Reform Act of 1982 and aftermath

 In 1982 Mississippi Governor William F. Winter called for an expansion in public education programs and spending, to be funded by tax increases, specifically on the oil and gas severance tax.
 The governor called the legislature into special session, scheduled for December 6, to consider his education proposals.
 Bodron opposed a special session and declared that he would not call any meetings of the Senate Finance Committee, which would prevent any revenue being appropriated.
 In an attempt to ease the situation, Winter called a meeting with Bodron and his House counterpart, Ways and Means Committee chairman Sonny Merideth.
 The governor told them that he would abandon the severance tax increase and back any other revenue source that the legislators preferred.
 Legislative leadership then held a meeting and decided not to move to adjourn early and move forward with the session.
 The day the session opened, Bodron remained adamant that his committee would not consider any tax legislation.
-The House eventually produced a educational reform bill which included provisions for the creation of public kindergartens and pay raises for teachers.
+The House eventually produced an educational reform bill which included provisions for the creation of public kindergartens and pay raises for teachers.
 Winter met with Bodron to try and earn his support, but the senator continued to argue that education reform was expensive and unnecessary.